KCampos24/SQL-Basics-and-Queries/README.md

 Welcome to my SQL Learning Repository!
 This repository showcases a collection of SQL queries and exercises I’ve completed to practice and demonstrate fundamental SQL concepts.
 It includes various examples of how to:

 - Perform basic SQL queries to retrieve and manipulate data
-- Apply advanced filters using WHERE, AND, OR, and NOT operators
-- Execute JOIN operations to merge data from multiple tables
 - Organize query results using ORDER BY for efficient data presentation